Charlie Is No Darling

-When he becomes monarch Charlie will lose this income but receive the profits from another Duchy instead.
-He will be down about £5m a year.
+When he became monarch Charlie lost this income but now receives the profits from another Duchy instead.
+He is down to about £5m a year.
 But there is no need for too much concern.
-It will still all be in the family and his elder son will get what he loses.
+It will still all be in the family and his elder son gets what he loses.

 The ways in which the Duchy maximises its profits has been criticised, particularly by people in Cornwall.
 It has been accused of putting profit before environmental and community interests, despite Windsor's claims to care about such matters.

 The tax-exempt status of the Duchy has also been criticised.
-Charlie's answer to this criticism is that he pays income tax on the profits he takes from the Duchy.
-He pays this income tax voluntarily as his superior genes exempt him from the laws that apply to other citizens.
+Charlie's answer to this criticism was that he paid income tax on the profits he took from the Duchy.
+He paid this income tax voluntarily as his superior genes exempt him from the laws that apply to other citizens.